A guide to the Female Anatomy and Reproductive System

 The introitus is the entrance into the vaginal canal.
 It is the exit point for menstrual fluid and vaginal secretions or discharge and the entry point during intercourse.
 During intercourse, the introitus and vagina stretch then shrinks back to their original size.
 It can vary in diameter from 2.4 to 6.5 cm.

 In most adolescent girls, a thin membrane called the hymen surrounds or partially covers the vaginal opening.
-The hymen may stretch or tear, sometimes referred to as "breaking the hymen", for a number of reasons including; penetration, masturbation, physical examination, exercise or due to other medical reasons.
+The hymen may stretch or tear, sometimes referred to as "breaking the hymen", for a number of reasons including; penetration, masturbation, physical examination, using a tampon or menstrual cup, exercise or due to other medical reasons.
 An imperforate hymen completely covers the vaginal opening, sealing it shut.
 Although fairly rare, early detection of this condition is important to allow menstrual blood to flow freely and prevent endometriosis.

 The female perineum is a diamond-shaped area of tissue between the thighs, anus and vagina and is divided into a urogenital triangle at the top and an anal triangle.
 During childbirth, the muscle and skin between the vagina and anus stretch to allow for childbirth.
 The premium may tear or need to be cut during childbirth.